electron-utils/electron-profile/docs/profile-main.md

 ## Methods

-### profile.load (url, defaultProfile)
+### profile.load (url)

   - `url` string - The url of the profile.
-  - `defaultProfile` object - The default profile to use if the profile is not found.

 Returns `_Profile` - The Profile instance.

-Load profile via `url`, if no profile found, it will use the `defaultProfile` and save it to the disk.
+Load profile via `url`.
 You must register your profile path via `profile.register` before you can use it.
+You also can set a schema for your profile via `profile.registerSchema`.
+NOTE: only root profile have the schema.

 Example: